 In addition to the paleo lemon cake recipe, shown here, I have so many ideas for how to use this frosting!

-- Slather it on paleo vanilla cake or gluten-free or paleo carrot cake
+- Slather it on paleo vanilla cake, gluten-free carrot cake, almond flour carrot cake, or gluten-free gingerbread cake

 - Spread it on gluten-free pumpkin bread, vegan gluten-free pumpkin muffins, or spiced persimmon cake

-- Layer it into GF / paleo sponge cake with fresh berries
+- Layer it into GF or paleo sponge cake with fresh berries

 - Use it to make gluten-free dairy-free tiramisù

-- Pipe it on gluten-free red velvet cake
+- Pipe it on gluten-free red velvet cake, chocolate coconut flour cupcakes, or gluten-free vegan chocolate pie

 - Add matcha and smear it on gluten-free chocolate zucchini cake

-- Swirl it over gluten-free dairy-free banana cake or gluten-free chocolate cake
+- Swirl it over gluten-free dairy-free banana cake or coconut flour chocolate cake

 - Layer with gluten-free graham crackers and berry chia jam for no-bake cheesecakes in jars or cups

 Looking for more traditional cream cheese frosting recipes?
-Try my less-sweet classic cream cheese frosting, or my vegan cream cheese frosting made with vegan cream cheese and powdered sugar.
+Try my less-sweet classic cream cheese frosting, honey cream cheese frosting, or vegan cream cheese frosting made with vegan cream cheese and powdered sugar.

 Paleo Frosting for Everyone